Creating a Fair Compensation Policy: A Step-by-Step Guide

 Performance incentives form a critical part of any comprehensive compensation strategy.
 Key effective performance-based incentives involve:

-- Linking pay, bonuses, and financial incentives directly to individual work performance
+• Linking pay, bonuses, and financial incentives directly to individual job performance

 Essential Components of an Effective Compensation Policy